Sonoma Ecology Center California Naturalist Program

 “California is an incredible place to be a naturalist.”

 So begins “The California Naturalist Handbook,” the standard textbook for a rigorous UC-approved course designed to turn local nature lovers into trained California Naturalists.
-These knowledge keepers act as park docents and as key leaders in the “citizen science” movement helping to shape California’s future.
+These knowledge keepers act as park docents and as key leaders in the “community science” movement helping to shape California’s future.

 The course combines a science curriculum with guest lectures, field trips and project-based learning to explore the unique ecology and natural history of the Inner Coastal Range of Sonoma and Napa.
 As their final project for the program, each naturalist-in-training will complete an eight-hour volunteer service project for a local community organization.
 Participants will graduate with a specialized knowledge of the oak woodlands indigenous to the Mayacamas Mountains.